Understanding Kelvin Color Temperature: Your Guide to Choosing the Right Light

 Garages, utility rooms, task lighting, display areas

-• Mimics daylight, enhancing focus but can feel too harsh for cozy home areas.
+Mimics daylight, enhancing focus, but may feel too harsh for the home

 6500K+